marano/blog/_posts/2014-05-06-quick-add-and-quick-edit-on-active-admin.markdown

 have a <u>name</u>, <u>description</u>, <u>client</u>, <u>start date</u>, <u>end date</u>, <u>participants</u>,
 <u>tags</u>, <u>budget</u>, <u>documents</u>, <u>images</u>, <u>links</u>, etc. The list of attributes and associations can easily continue.

-Considering the objectives of this post let's suppose that inserting a new project and updating the budget are the most common operations.
+Considering the objectives of this post, let's suppose that inserting a new project and updating the budget are the most common operations.

-Instead of offering only the project admin panel, will all project fields and associations available, where users will access just add or edit one or two fields, it would be very handy if we could quick insert new projects only by supplying the project name and client, without leaving the list of projects and loosing any filter previously applied to the projects index.
+It would be very handy if we could quick insert new projects only by supplying the project name and client, without leaving the list of projects and loosing any filter previously applied to the projects index.
 Also, having link to update the project budget, with the same behavior, could let our users even happier.

 ## Preparing active admin